 Vegetative land cover can improve the water quality of runoff by acting as a natural filter.
-Conversely, vegetative cover that decomposes can cause color and serve as a source of dissolved organic matter (fulvic and humic compounds) associated with the formation of disinfection byproducts in drinking water.
+Conversely, vegetative cover that decomposes can introduce color and dissolved organic matter (fulvic and humic compounds) to surface waters that have been associated with the formation of harmful disinfection byproducts in drinking water when such compounds react adversely with certain water disinfection and treatment chemicals.
 Soil types like colloidal clays can erode and remain suspended in the water column causing excessive turbidity and a change in buffering capacity that can affect water treatment downstream.
 The most recent soil survey covering the Green River Watershed area is the Soil Survey of Snoqualmie Pass Area, Parts of King and Pierce Counties, Washington compiled by the Soil Conservation Service (Soil Conservation Service 1992).
 The report is a comprehensive, factual account of the soil scientists' observations, recordings, collection of data, site index, and other information.
-Mapping units and detailed technical descriptions that pertain to soil suitabilities, limitations, and soil behavior for timber, watershed, recreation, and engineering activities are included.
+Mapping units and detailed technical descriptions that pertain to soil suitability, limitations, and soil behavior for timber, watershed, recreation, and engineering activities are included.
 Other reports that discuss Green River Watershed soil conditions include a soil survey conducted by the USFS for the Green River area during 1968 and 1969 (Iritani 1969), a State Soil Survey by DNR (DNR 1980), and a University of Washington thesis titled Structure and Stratigraphy of the Keechelus Volcanic Group and Associated Tertiary Rocks in the West-Central Cascade Range (Hammond 1963).